 It can be very difficult to estimate your tax bracket in retirement.
 Between your income level and the government changing the rules, anything could happen in the future.

 If you are in a smaller tax bracket at retirement then you might be better off with a traditional IRA.
 Conversely, if you are in a larger tax bracket at retirement then you would probably be better off in a Roth IRA.
+Alternatively, you could consider checking out the smsf trust deed, as it might help in complying with the current superannuation and taxation laws.

 Regardless of your tax brackets, my recommendation is to start saving and start investing for your future now!